 As the project gets updated and related documents get completed, they will be uploaded here for community members to review and provide feedback.
 Please check back regularly for updates.

-View the Final AHET Concept Plan, Draft Environmental Impact Statement, and corresponding appendices::
+View the Final AHET Concept Plan, Final Environmental Impact Statement, and corresponding appendices:

 Other documents relevant to the Albany-Hudson Electric Trail: